The IMF and Good Governance

 Promoting good governance

-The Fund works with its member countries to promote good governance and combat corruption.
-In the context of its surveillance, lending, and technical assistance, the IMF covers economic governance issues that fall within its mandate and expertise, concentrating on issues that are likely to have a significant impact on macroeconomic performance and the country authorities’ ability to pursue sound economic policies.
+The IMF works with its member countries to promote good governance and combat corruption.
+In its surveillance, lending, and technical assistance, the IMF covers economic governance issues that fall within its mandate and expertise, concentrating on issues likely to have a significant impact on macroeconomic performance and the country authorities’ ability to pursue sound economic policies.
 In doing so, the IMF stresses evenhandedness across its member countries and collaborates closely with other multilateral institutions.

 IMF surveillance involves annual reviews of countries’ economic policies, carried out through Article IV consultations.
 In the process, staff may advise on reforms contributing to good governance and discuss economic consequences arising from poor governance.

-Good governance is also promoted through IMF-supported lending.
+Good governance is also promoted via IMF-supported lending.
 When warranted, specific measures to strengthen governance may become part of the program’s conditionality.
 Many of the structural conditions in IMF-supported programs focus on improving governance, including through better public expenditure control, publication of audited accounts of government agencies and state enterprises, streamlined and less discretionary revenue administration, greater transparency in the management of natural resources, the publication of audited central bank accounts, and better enforcement of banking supervision.

 IMF programs and initiatives that promote good governance